 - 1 cup butter

 - 1 cup flour

 - Sugar optional

-- Mac and cheese: you just add about two cups of grated cheese, stir until its melted and creamy.
-Add some cooked and drained macaroni, stir until smooth.
+- Mac and cheese: you just add about two cups of grated cheese, and stir until it’s melted and creamy.
+Add some cooked and drained macaroni, and stir until smooth.

 - Creamed Tuna on toast or biscuits: just add a can of tuna (drained) to the white sauce.
 Serve with peas.